ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

 Browser vendors tend to be defensive about adding new browser APIs and implementing specs for a myriad of reasons: maintenance burden, security risks, and lack of financial incentive.

 At a minimum, native IPFS support would involve the ability for the web browser itself to verify the integrity of content-addressed sites.
-A glimpse at that future is presented by `ipfs://` and `ipns://` in [Brave](https://brave.com/ipfs-support/) and [ipfs-chromium](https://github.com/little-bear-labs/ipfs-chromium/).
-It may arrive sooner in mainstream browsers if WebExtensions like IPFS Companion can [register a protocol handler that is backed by a Service Worker](https://github.com/ipfs/in-web-browsers/issues/212).
+A glimpse into that future is presented by `ipfs://` and `ipns://` in [Brave](https://brave.com/ipfs-support/) and [ipfs-chromium](https://github.com/little-bear-labs/ipfs-chromium/).
+It may arrive sooner in mainstream browsers if WebExtensions like [IPFS Companion](https://github.com/ipfs/ipfs-companion) can [register a protocol handler that is backed by a Service Worker](https://github.com/ipfs/in-web-browsers/issues/212).

 ![ipfs protocol handler backed by a service worker](../assets/dapps-ipfs/service-worker-gateway.png)